Droplet motion on chemically heterogeneous substrates with mass transfer. I. Two-dimensional dynamics: Introduction

 The presentation of the work is organized as follows.
 In Sec.\ \ref{Sec:ProblemFormulation} we briefly describe the assumptions and governing equation for our model.
-In Sec.\ \ref{Sec:MA} we present the matched asymptotic analysis undertaken by assuming that motion occurs quasistatically to determine a set of transcendental equations for the contact line velocities which arise through the asymptotic matching, focusing the rest of the work on models for which the contact line velocities can be deduced explicitly.
+In Sec.\ \ref{Sec:MA} we present the matched asymptotic analysis undertaken by assuming that motion occurs quasistatically to determine a set of evolution equations for the contact line velocities which arise through the asymptotic matching.
 In Sec.\ \ref{Sec:Results} we explore the predictions found through the reduced models and assess how well they compare with simulations of the full governing partial differential equation (PDE).
-In Sec.\ \ref{Sec:Results} we further scrutinize the effect of mass flux on droplet motion by invoking a bifurcation analysis with numerical continuation techniques to explore apparent hysteresis and other effects.
+In Sec.\ \ref{sec:bifurcations} we further scrutinize the effect of mass flux on droplet motion by invoking a bifurcation analysis with numerical continuation techniques to explore apparent hysteresis and other effects.
 A number of concluding remarks are offered in Sec.\ \ref{Sec:Conclusion}.